skeleton jester

 * * *

-The following day the noblewoman was near death.
+The following day, the noblewoman was near death.
 Red spots, which had appeared on her neck the night before, turned black and grew to the size of goose eggs.
 The other guests, fearful of the jester's dire predictions, made immediate preparations to leave Gatesbridge Manor.
-Before a week passed, however, many of them suffered from fever, achy joints, nausea and headache.
-Buboes soon appeared on their necks, armpits and groins.
+Before the end of the week, however, many of them suffered from fever, achy joints, nausea and headache.
+Buboes soon appeared on their necks, armpits and groin areas.

 It was, instead, the hideous little jester who answered his summons.